qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

   Options --> Data Sources` tab.
 * manage your :ref:`spatial bookmarks <sec_bookmarks>`: bookmarks can be
   created, exported and imported as ``XML`` files.
-* create a connection to databases or web servers.
+* create a connection to a database or a web service.
 * refresh, rename or delete a schema.

 You can also import files into databases or copy tables from one schema/database